Alameddine crime network: Alleged feud with KVT (2025)

 In May 2025, The Daily Telegraph reported that in-fighting had allegedly began between the Alameddine family and the KVT street gang, their long-time ally.
 The impacts of this supposed feuding unto the personal relationships between the outfits' members, such as those arraigned together in the tobacco bust in March 2025, or between Alameddine rapper Ali 'Ay Huncho' Younes and KVT rapper Manasa 'Nasa Nova' Nayacakalou, are unknown.
 This feuding has allegedly already entailed several confrontations.

 Sometime in early 2025, members of KVT and the Alameddine family, including KVT leader Joseph 'Jo Fresh' Vokai and Ali 'Ay Huncho' Younes, allegedly got into a brawl with one another at a gym somewhere in Western Sydney.
 The incident was reported to police, however, both Vokai and Younes denied that it occurred.

 On 18 February 2025, three alleged members and associates of the Alameddine crime network, including Dawood Zakaria and Samimjan Azari, were shot-at on The Boulevard in Brighton-Le-Sands.

 On 13 April 2025, KVT and Alameddine family members again allegedly got into a brawl, this time at a funeral for the father of an Alameddine member.

 On 16 April 2025, a house on Faulds Road in Guildford West was shot-at in a drive-by shooting.
 At the time of the shooting, a 26-year-old female was present at the home.
 Police believe the house was targeted because of her relationship with an alleged Alameddine member.

 On 19 May 2025, John Versace, 23, was shot to death at his home in Condell Park.
 Versace was murdered in a mistaken-identity attack that was allegedly targeting an Alameddine associate who lived nearby.

-On 25 May 2025, Dawood Zakaria, 32, and lawyer Sylvan Singh, 25, were shot up as they sat in a utility truck at a red light on Woodville Street in Granville, New South Wales.
+On 25 May 2025, Dawood Zakaria, 32, and lawyer Sylvan Singh, 25, were shot as they sat in a utility truck at a red light on Woodville Street in Granville, New South Wales.
 Zakaria was hit in the head, and Singh was hit in the arm and leg.
 The two other men Zakaria and Singh had been travelling with - Samimjan Azari, 26 and Levi Vitukawalu, 28 - were then arrested and charged over an unrelated firearm which was recovered inside the vehicle.
 Police allege that Azari was the intended target of the shooting.

 On 26 May 2025, Dawood Zakaria, 32, died in hospital.

 On 5 June 2025, Alameddine member Ali ‘Ay Huncho’ Younes, 27, made an application to Parramatta Local Court to have one of his bail conditions - daily reporting to a police station - relaxed.
 Younes cited the assassination of Dawood Zakaria as his reason, claiming that this aspect of his conditional release endangered his life.